 7 Days @ 70±2°C

 ¹ The test methods used to determine the material properties provide a means of comparing different cellular plastic thermal insulations.
 They are intended for use in specifications, product evaluations and quality control but they are not intended to predict end-use product performance. ² Values are for 1 inch or 25mm thick samples with laminated skins intact and seams, fasteners & penetrations properly sealed.
 Better values will result for thicker materials. ³ R means resistance to heat flow.
 The higher the R-value, the greater the insulating power.
 4 The elastic limit is between 1% and 2% strain.
 Compressive resistances at 10% strain are provided for applications where the intended end-use can tolerate plastic (permanent) deformation under load.
-5 The lab-test method for water absorption uses complete submersion under a head of water for 96 hours, so the values are applicable to specific design requirements only when the end-use conditions are similar to test method
+5 The lab-test methods for water absorption use complete submersion under a head of water for 24 or 96 hours, so the values are applicable to specific design requirements only when the end-use conditions are similar to test method

 requirements. b not part of the industry consensus standards (ASTM C578, CAN/ULC-S701) and provided AS-IS solely for informational purposes

 Expanded Polystyrene (EPS) resists mold & fungi growth per ASTM C1338 and has no nutritional value for insects.
 To protect against termites place adequate physical barriers such as membranes around below-grade EPS.